 Neurological disorders must also be ruled out before determining hyperesthesia as the cause of the symptoms.
 According to Pet MD, this is typically done via an MRI of the brain.

-Treatment for the Disorder
+Treatment for the Feline Hyperesthesia

 According to Cornell University's College of Veterinary Medicine, treatment for this syndrome includes the following measures: